PrefectHQ/prefect/docs/cloud/concepts/api.md

 ## GraphQL

-Prefect Cloud exposes a full GraphQL API for querying and interacting with the platform.
+Prefect exposes a full GraphQL API for querying and interacting with the platform.

 We've designed this API to be clear and powerful.
-It is not merely a way to send instructions to Cloud; it allows users to fully introspect every piece of their relevant data.
+It is not merely a way to send instructions to the API; it allows users to fully introspect every piece of their relevant data.

 Throughout these docs, sections directly related to the GraphQL API are denoted with a <Badge text="GQL" vertical="middle"/> badge.